Darrick Forrest: Buffalo Bills

 On March 13, 2025, Forrest signed a one-year deal with the Buffalo Bills.
 He was released on August 26 as part of final roster cuts.

 Indianapolis Colts

 On September 9, 2025, Forrest was signed to the practice squad of the Indianapolis Colts.
 He was released on September 13.

 Pittsburgh Steelers

 On October 29, 2025, the Pittsburgh Steelers signed Forrest to their practice squad.
 He was released on November 12.

+San Francisco 49ers

+On January 14, 2026, Forrest was signed to the San Francisco 49ers' practice squad.
+On January 20, he signed a reserve/futures contract with San Francisco.
+Forrest was placed on injured reserve on May 28, due to an undisclosed injury.